matiasvlevi/lu5/CONTRIBUTING.md

 Static site is generated in `./docs/*`, make sure to verify that your documentation has been added to the built static site.

+The documentation is built by lu5, and the site is written in lua using [this jsx-like utility](https://gist.github.com/matiasvlevi/89ec277944034151e6377294c69eec20)

 <br/>